Skip to content

 5.1 Stack

-Figure 5-1 Stack's last-in-first-out rule
+Figure 5-1 LIFO rule of stack

-Table 5-1 Efficiency of stack operations
+Table 5-1 Efficiency of Stack Operations

 Method Description Time Complexity

-push() Push an element onto the stack (add to the top) \(O(1)\)
+push() Push element onto stack (add to top) \(O(1)\)

-pop() Pop the top element from the stack \(O(1)\)
+pop() Pop top element from stack \(O(1)\)

-peek() Access the top element of the stack \(O(1)\)
+peek() Access top element \(O(1)\)

 stack.py

-# Initialize the stack
+# Initialize stack

 stack: list[int] = []

-# Push elements onto the stack
+# Push elements

 stack.append(1)